Someone else was driving, do I have to pay?

 • Unless you have spoken to somebody or received written or e-mail confirmation that your hearing has been rescheduled, please do not assume that you will automatically be granted an adjournment.

-Please remember that, for security reasons, we cannot accept evidence on a USB flash drive and any evidence you produce at a personal hearing should be in a form which will allow us to retain it.
+Please remember that, for security reasons, we cannot accept evidence on a USB flash drive.

 Send in the Notice of Appeal as soon as you can and explain that your evidence will follow.
 Remember there is a strict time limit to return your completed form.
 When you receive a date for your hearing you will be told when you should send your evidence.